STYLE SHEET

 Ignite Ideas Fund

-The Ignite Ideas Fund supports you to commercialise an innovative product or service that your startup has already developed.
+The Ignite Ideas Fund supports you to commercialise an innovative product or service that your startup has already developed and is ready to take to market for the first time.

 Criteria

-• You have less than 50 full-time-equivalent employees
+• have no more than 50 full-time-equivalent employees

 The Ignite Ideas Fund typically opens rounds in the second and third quarter of the calendar year.